Stabel420/Skribbl/README.md

 # Skribbl
-Deutscher Skribbl Assistent(Cheat) Browser Extension
+German Skribbl Assistant(Cheat) Browser Extension

 Features:
 1. Shows you the word that are possible (German Skribbl)